Skip to Content

 Fundraising

 Nonprofits comprise the third largest sector of the U.S. workforce.
-And what do most nonprofit need?
+And what do most nonprofits need?
 Fundraisers.
 Share how you raised your own support by building a network.
 Talk about the special projects you funded through appeals in your newsletter.
 The connection is easy and measurable.

 Writing

 To be clear, this isn’t for every missionary who’s written a newsletter.
 But this could be for missionaries who have written well-read blogs, Bible curriculums, life skills series and sermons.
 You may consider putting this on your resume if you played a key role in your ministry’s internal or external communications.
-If you want to build up your writing skills now, try reaching out to your missions organization or other missions blogs for writing opportunities.

 Cross-Cultural Understanding